h67ma/GnarlyMusicPlayer/README.md

 See [release notes](https://github.com/szycikm/GnarlyMusicPlayer/releases) for each release.

-Version names are : `major.minor.patch.build`, e.g. `1.2.3.4`.
-Debug builds have a `-debug` at the end, so for example `1.2.3.4-debug`.
+Version names are : `major.minor.patch`, e.g. `1.2.3`.
+Debug builds have a `-debug` at the end, so for example `1.2.3-debug`.
 Releases with increased `minor` number usually contain new features.
-Releases with bumped up `patch` number are usually bugfixes or optimizations. `build` number never gets reset.
+Releases with bumped up `patch` number are usually bugfixes or optimizations.

 # Backlog #
 See [Issues](https://github.com/szycikm/GnarlyMusicPlayer/issues)